Winners Summary

 Here are the steps to roll your money from a 401(k) into an IRA:

 - Pick a broker and open a rollover IRA account.
-(If you have traditional, pre-tax money and Roth money in your 401(k), you’ll need to open a rollover IRA and a Roth rollover IRA.)
+If you have traditional, pre-tax money and Roth money in your 401(k), you’ll need to open a rollover IRA and a Roth rollover IRA.
+Read our guide to the best stock brokers if you need help picking a broker.

-- Read the broker’s instructions for what to tell your old employer plan about doing a direct rollover.
+- Read your broker’s instructions: You'll want to find out what you need to to tell your old employer plan about doing a direct rollover.
 Doing a direct rollover is really important.
 If you don’t do a direct rollover, you’ll end up in an indirect rollover situation.
+More on that below:

-- Here’s what happens with a direct rollover (let me just say: So.
+Direct rollovers: Here’s what happens with a direct rollover (let me just say: So.
 Much.
-Easier.): The old plan mails a check for 100% of your account balance to your new broker.
+Easier.): With direct rollovers (these are much easier), the old plan mails a check for 100% of your account balance to your new broker.
 Your new broker deposits it.
 You never touch the money.
-Hey presto, that’s a direct rollover.
+That's it!

 Our testing